mariellezumbach/blip-ds/readme.md

 # BliP DS

-This project was born based on the need to create a Deisgn System to be used within Take, the components are written in Web Components using the StencilJS library created by the Ionic team.
+This project was born based on the need to create a Design System for BLiP platform.
+The components are written in Web Components using the StencilJS library created by the Ionic team.

 This project was created using [stencil-app-starter](https://github.com/ionic-team/stencil-app-starter).